 The canal is 53 miles long, so it took us pretty much all day.
 At the end we reached the Holtenau locks, where quite a bit of construction is taking place.
 Only one of the four locks is now in operational condition, so they've waived the lock fees for recreational boats.
 Ahead of us in the lock, there was an extremely large barge, with tugs on both ends, carrying what appeared to be the bottom of a very large ship under construction.
 Each half of the ship bottom was the full width of the barge.
 The barge filled about 80% of the lock's width, so this ship, when assembled, will not be able to go through the Kiel Canal.

-Waiting for us at the Holtenau Marina in Kiel were the rest of the Kosyna family – Cori & Jens’s two children and Jens’s parents.
+Waiting for us at the Holtenau Marina in Kiel were the rest of the Kosyna family - Cori & Jens's two children and Jens's parents.
+(See photo at the top of this page).
 Cori was an exchange student from Austria who stayed with us for a year, back when we lived in Forest Grove.
 We have maintained a close relationship with her and Jens, although the last time we saw them was at their wedding 6 years ago in Hamburg.
 They now have two happy, bright boys with a lot of energy.
 The boys reminded us a bit of our two sons when they were that age.
-We had met Jens’s parents at the wedding, but we really got to know them better on this trip, and we feel like we have become good friends.
+We had met Jens's parents at the wedding, but we really got to know them better on this trip, and we feel like we have become good friends.

 Kiel was getting ready for "Kiel Week" which is a nautical celebration with many historic ships.
 We ended up tied on a dock with 6 or 7 big Dutch sailing ships, some square-rigged, and all with lee-boards instead of keels.
 They were all in the range of 70-100 feet long.
 During the 18 hours we were there, we saw more and more of the Dutch ships come in, and as we have moved North, we have seen yet more of them, mostly heading south toward Kiel.